Mercedessb/Olistic-E-Commence-Analysis/README.md

 ## Visualisation Tools
 We used PowerBI to create dashboards showing our insights

-## Analysis will focus on the following trends :
+## Analysis will focus on the following trends:

 - Sales & Revenue Trends